awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-import.md

 If you use AWS Lake Formation with Athena, make sure your Lake Formation IAM permissions do not override IAM permissions for the database `sagemaker_data_wrangler`\.

+Data Wrangler gives you the ability to either import the entire dataset or sample a portion of it\.
+For Athena, it provides the following sampling options:
++ None – Import the entire dataset\.
++ First K – Sample the first K rows of the dataset, where K is an integer that you specify\.
++ Randomized – Takes a random sample of a size that you specify\.
++ Stratified – Takes a stratified random sample\.
+A stratified sample preserves the ratio of values in a column\.

+The following procedure shows how to import a dataset from Athena into Data Wrangler\.

 **To import a dataset into Data Wrangler from Athena**